ShepherXD/ShepherXD/README.md

 Hi.
 I'm a Software Engineer based in Tokyo, Japan.
-I recently graduated with a Master's degree in Computer Science (Information Sciences).
+I recently graduated with a Master's degree in Computer Science from a University in Japan.
 My previous development work has primarily focused on **Web development** and **AI** technologies (such as NLP and LLM)

 ---